roar-net/problem-statements/problems/dks/dks.md

 ## Instance data file

-Each instance file represents an **undirected simple graph** in a format commonly used for real-life graphs (e.g. Matrix Market '.mtx' files).
+Each instance file represents an **undirected simple graph** in a format commonly used for real-life graphs (e.g. Matrix Market '.mtx' files) and also specifies the value of $k$.
 Its structure is as follows:

 #### Comments
 - Lines starting with '%' are **comments**.
-- They often contain metdata, descriptions, or source information about the graph.
+- They often contain metadata, descriptions, or source information about the graph.
 - These lines should be ignored when reading the graph.

 #### Header
-The first non-comment line contains two integers:
+The first non-comment line contains three integers:
+- **First number:** The value of $k$.
-- **First number:** Total number of vertices in the graph.
+- **Second number:** Total number of vertices in the graph.
-- **Second number:** Total number of edges in the graph.
+- **Third number:** Total number of edges in the graph.

 #### Edges
 Each of the following lines represents an edge between two vertices.
 For example `1 2` indicates an edge between vertex 1 and vertex 2.
 Vertices are numbered consecutively from 1 to $|V|$.